Het Groot Paradijs

 Het Groot Paradijs is a defunct restaurant in Middelburg, in the Netherlands.
 It was a fine dining restaurant that was awarded one Michelin star in 1996 and retained that rating until 2002.
 For 2007, it was again awarded a Michelin star.

-Owner and head chef of Het Groot Paradijs was Ferdie Dolk.
+The owner and head chef of Het Groot Paradijs was Ferdie Dolk.

 In the first star period, 1996–2002, Ron Henderikse was head chef.

-The restaurant closed down in 2007, with the owners opening a new restaurant in Domburg.
+The restaurant closed in 2007, with the owners opening a new restaurant in Domburg.

 The restaurant is housed in a Rijksmonument.